 The Punch-Out!! games on the NES and Wii offer a slight correlation between Little Mac's ability to keep standing and his ability to fight back — taking or blocking an opponent's hits will reduce both his stamina and his heart count, and running out of hearts means he can't punch or block.
 Therefore, it's possible to take a few blows and suddenly be unable to retaliate.
 Dodge a punch or two, though, and Little Mac is ready to strike back, even if one more hit would knock him down.

-Played straight in the MMO EVE Online.
+Played straight in EVE Online.
 You can have no shields, armour, only 1 hp in hull and a ship with an impressive fire trailing out the back but as long as you have that 1hp you're still useful.
-Averted somewhat and played straight with 'overheating' that slowly damages a module for an extra boost in effectiveness.
+Averted and played straight with 'overheating' that slowly damages a module for an extra boost in effectiveness.
 The module is still fully effective until it loses all of its HP though on the ship as a whole you only lose that module and whatever advantage it was giving you.

 All There in the Manual in that your last structure hit point going represents the point where your volatile warp engine loses power and promptly implodes, taking the rest of the ship with it.

 In The Godfather: The Game, you as Aldo Trapani can still run around gunning down enemy gangsters and doing other stuff when your health is low enough to be in the red.

 Averted in Star Wars: The Force Unleashed, the penultimate boss is Vader, who slowly becomes more damaged appearing, losing chunks of his suit and helmet as you whittle away at his health bar, to the point where he is actually limping around, throwing off sparks and missing large chunks of life-support armour.